The short version for THOSE lazy to read long articles

 Comparing light exercises from heavy exercises is a great way to work on your muscles to improve your movement patterns.

-Example, you can do around 20 squats then do a leg press immediately for more than 20 reps.
+For example, you can do around 20 squats and then do a leg press immediately for more than 20 reps.

-It will savagely burn unwanted fats on your body and your muscle pump are going to be impressive.
+It will savagely burn unwanted fat off your body, and your muscle pump is going to be impressive.

 This kind of stack or superset can start the stimulation of muscle growth through metabolic stress when using a relatively lightweight that will save your joints from experiencing an injury or easily recover from it.